Agricultural Economics Department Extension Specialists

 765.494.7273

 Roberto enjoys working with regions and communities around community and economic development issues.
 He has conducted a variety of workshops and presentations around industrial clusters, rural and socioeconomic trends, the digital age, digital literacy, broadband planning, and other topics.
 He has recently engaged communities and regions in comprehensive digital inclusion planning.
 Roberto also enjoys analyzing data and presenting it in ways that convey relevant information and result in meaningful conversations.
-He conducts research in topics relevant to 21st century community and economic development.
+He conducts research on topics relevant to 21st-century community and economic development and is the Vice President for Engagement for the Purdue Center for Regional Development.

 Roberto's programs can be found at the Digital Inclusion Website: